 The Ester Boserup Prize for Research on Development and the Ester Boserup Thesis Prize

-The Ester Boserup Thesis Prize will be awarded for the second time in 2017.
-It will be awarded to a brilliant PhD thesis that treats one or several issues of development dynamics, of poverty and wealth, of marginalization and political participation, and of lawlessness and justice.
-The thesis must be successfully defended at the University of Copenhagen in 2016.
+The Ester Boserup Thesis Prize is awarded to a brilliant PhD thesis that treats one or several issues of development dynamics, of poverty and wealth, of marginalization and political participation, and of lawlessness and justice.
+The thesis must be successfully defended at the University of Copenhagen within the year in question.

 The Prize Committee: The Management Group of The Copenhagen Centre for Development Research's host department, The Department of Food and Resource Economics, appoints a scientific committee of 5-6 members of active and prominent scholars in their fields for a renewable 3-year period.
 The committee is headed by the director of the Centre.
 The Committee selects the candidate among the incoming nominations.

 Nomination for the Prizes: Candidates for the Ester Boserup Prize for Research on Development can be nominated by groups or individuals.
 Candidates for the Ester Boserup Thesis Prize can be nominated by the thesis supervisor.